ndom91/calendar-led-strip/README.md

 > TypeScript project to visualize calendar events on any WLED-controlled LED strip

-asdfThis project was inspired by the original [hometime](https://github.com/veebch/hometime) project.
+This project was inspired by the original [hometime](https://github.com/veebch/hometime) project.
 Instead of running the code on a Raspberry Pi Pico connected directly to some NeoPixels, for example, this Node script is run on a server in your LAN and will update any WLED-controlled LED Strip via its API.

 ![example](./hometime.png)